kylebistrain/STAT331/README.md

-### Demonstration of Learning Targets
+How To access the R projects, follow the instructions below!!!
+1. Click on the supporting artifacts folder to find projects!
+2. select a project
-preview activity 4
+- preview activity 4
-Regression
+- Regression Lab
-Lab 3
+- Lab 3
-Lab 5
+- Lab 5
-Lab 7
+- Lab 7
-Lab 8
+- Lab 8
-Preview9
+- Preview9
-cerealpreview
+- cerealpreview

 ### Demonstration of Continued Learning